Example files for a single subject:

 HackEye Segmentation was a project to segment organs within human MRI scans.
 We were specifically interested in segmenting three tissues, the left eye (LE), right eye (RE), and brain.
 In order to do this we trained a convolutional neural network on a dataset of 987 MRI scans.

 We were provided a dataset of 981 subjects.
 Each subject had a t1 and t2 weighted image, as well as a segmentation mask of the brain and a fcsv file containing fiducial points that where generated via a pre-existing algorithm.

 # Example files for a single subject:

 It is important to know that these points represent the physical space location of the fiducial in a Right Aanterior Superior (RAS) coordinate frame.
-As where our t1, t2, and segmentation image where in Left Posterieur Superior coordinates (LPS).
+As where our t1, t2, and segmentation image were in Left Posterieur Superior coordinates (LPS).

 # the fiducials we used to create masks for the left eye and right eye

 We used an image processing library called SimpleITK to manipulate our images and pandas to manipulate the fcsv files.
 We used the

 LE finducial points from each subjects fcsv file to generate labels of the left and right eye via radial expansion from the fiducial and intensity thresholding.
 We then added the eye and brain masks together to get our final label mask.
 The t1 and t2 images had already been intensity normalized and bias field corrected, so no further cleaning was done.

 We used a deep learning framework design specifically for medical imaging called NiftyNet, which is built on Tensorflow, in order to train our model, evaluate it's performance and run inference on new data.
 We trained our model for 30000 interations overnight, which took approximately 8 hours.